qcri-social/AIDR/Installation-Instructions.md

 # 5. Collector (aidr-collector)

 * In [config.properties](../tree/master/aidr-collector/src/main/resources/config.properties), appropriately set the configuration parameters:
   1. FETCHER_REST_URI: Rest URI of the collector.
-If the collector is deployed as AIDRCollector on the server, then the REST URI would be: http://localhost:8080/AIDRCollector/webresources/
+For example, if the collector is deployed as AIDRCollector on the server, then the REST URI would be: http://localhost:8080/AIDRCollector/webresources/
-  2. PERSISTER_REST_URI: Rest URI of the persiser module - http://localhost:8080/AIDRPersister/webresources/
+  2. PERSISTER_REST_URI: Rest URI of the persiser module, e.g. http://localhost:8080/AIDRPersister/webresources/

 * Build using maven following the instructions above; this should generate a file `aidr-collector-X.war`
 * Deploy `aidr-collector-X.war` to Glassfish following the instructions above.